 - Could you improve the given piece of code?

 - Could you explain how tests influence creating software?

 I hope these technical interview tips help you ace your next technical interview.
 If you’re looking for additional resources and technical screening services, check out the Codility website for learning exercises or even compete in our regular coding competitions.
 We have one coming up in a few days!

-Click the link below to access even more technical interview tips and other free resources!
+Click here to access even more technical interview tips and other free resources!